-This icebreaker was used by my boss at a Global Ambassadors meeting (which I help co-host as an intern) and I thought I’d share it because I thought it was a great, reusable idea to get people excited about travel.
+This icebreaker was used by my boss at a Global Ambassadors meeting (which I help co-host as an intern at Uhart) and I thought I’d share it because I thought it was a great, reusable idea to get people excited about travel.

 First, use a world map and attach it to a corkboard.
 Second, supply all participants with pins in six different colors (we used blue, orange, yellow, green, pink, and purple) give them one of each.